SoyluAlaattin/connect-four/README.md

 4. Data Entry and Game Logic:
 Code the logic of the Connect 4 game.
 Describe how to place pieces and win the game.
 Control the players' moves and how the pieces will be placed on the board.

-5. Intelligence Development:
-Improve the AI ​​side using ChatGPT.
-Have players offer strategic tips or move suggestions.
-Create a constant feedback loop to ensure ChatGPT learns how to play the game better.

-6. Testing and Development:
-Test your game and fix bugs.
-Regularly evaluate user feedback and ChatGPT's performance and make improvements.

 [ChatGPT](https://chat.openai.com/share/7938fe01-643c-46a7-bfc8-d446269c2a71)